marcinguy/cyanogenmod-stagefright/README.md

 Started with g0 ... decided to disable ASLR from the beginning, unfortunately it didnt work out of the box ... problem ... think to me .... different ROP chain ....

-Solving problem by building the rop gadget into libc.so and recompiling
+Solving problem by building the rop gadget into libc.so and recompiling.

-Still does not work
+Still does not work.

 Looking at it closer, it has no right to work !!!